 Comic strips are the original American visual art contemporary to jazz in the fin de siècle era before the First World War.
 Comic strips were a staple of the mass-produced newspaper whose mandate was to sell and civilize the unruly crowds in the burgeoning American metropolises.
 Comic strips were thus part of the mass communications that evolved with the second Western industrialization where communication made the world closer.

-Unlike jazz, the comic strip was not an art form adapted from black culture.
+With the exception of Krazy Kat creator George Herriman, jazz unlike, the comic strip was not an art form adapted from black culture.
 It was a gentile cultural product that was promoted as cheap entertainment by the new industrial moguls that controlled the vibrant American economy.
 Yet, the comic strip’s artists were often not much more educated than the average Joe that they entertained.
 Their art was crude and often inferior to the etched illustrations used to sell all kinds of wares in neighbouring ads in newspapers.
 Still, the comic strip could not be ignored.
 This popular art form, sponsored by the corporate elites of America appealed to readers.

 Each newspaper had its selection of comic strips.
 They developed their own following and soon, the Sunday and nightly editions became special events in the mass age of communications.
 The comic strip was a medium hosted within another medium, the newspaper.
 It did not exist independently, unlike its younger cousin, the comic book.
 Comic strips were like permanent renters whose popularity paid the rent in the pages they occupied.
 Once they fell out of favour, they lost their place in the minds and gaze of the readers they entertained.